JustinLove/onelife-client-patches/README.md

 Disables new client messages that will cause the server to boot a client.
 This is mainly for 2hol, so it reuses the client tag flag from the previous patch.

-### screen-edge-push

-Putting the pointer near the edge of the screen will nudge it over, as far as your character remains in frame.

-Push speed can be configured in `settings/screenEdgePushSpeed.ini`.
-Default value is 10, speed of 0 (or even 1) will disable edge push.

 ### autorun

 Double-click to enable an auto-run mode.
 Dotted line trails will always be shown while active.
 Click again or catch your cursor to stop.